rahulrakesh10/impostor-game/README.md

 - Host can see discussion progress

 ### 3. **Voting Phase** (15 seconds default)
-- Players vote for who they think is the impostor
+- Players vote for who they think is the fake
 - Real-time vote counting
 - Results revealed immediately

 ### 4. **Results Phase**
-- Show who was the impostor
+- Show who was the fake
 - Display scores and leaderboard
 - Move to next round or end game